vegaprotocol/specs/non-protocol-specs/0003-api-node.md

 ## Acceptance Criteria
 ### Stage 1
-* The API node must be a separate executable in it’s own source code repository
+* The API node must be a separate executable in it's own source code repository
 * No API related code must be left in the Core Node
 * The API node must be started within a few seconds of a newly started stream node
 * The API node must be able to handle brief network outages and disconnects